EGI-Federation/documentation/content/en/_index.md

 <!-- markdown-link-check-enable-->

-We do a contributions workflow on **GitHub**.
+We do a contributions workflow on GitHub.
 New users are always welcome!
 {{% /blocks/feature %}}

 <!-- markdown-link-check-disable -->